openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_system.rst

 Expected result
 ###############

-Option 'Use mgmt network to access the metadata server' (nsxv_metadata_listen_mgmt) was disabled by default.
+'Init metadata infrastructure' is checked by default.
 Request should return::

  Connecting to 169.254.169.254 (169.254.169.254:80)